A Practical Guide to the Shinetsu Trail

 Well-maintained walkways in a marshy section of the trail.

-Second, on the early sections, the campsites are located somewhat inconveniently for those looking to complete the trail in under five days.
-This forces you to hike for a bit longer on your second and third day to make it to a campsite.
+Second, on the early sections, the campsites are located somewhat inconveniently for those looking to complete the trail in under seven days.
+Their locations force you to hike for a bit longer on your second and third day to make it to a campsite.
 This campsite issue can be ignored if you’re carrying a hammock tent, but more on that later.
-Third, when it rains the dirt tracks become steep mudslides where you’ll have trouble keeping your footing, especially when carrying a large pack.
+Third, when it rains, the dirt tracks become steep mudslides where you’ll have trouble keeping your footing, especially when carrying a large pack.

 All in all, the trail isn’t overly challenging for experienced hikers, but the issues mentioned above should be taken into consideration when attempting a camping thru-hike.